Al Gabriele: Early life and career

-Gabriele was born in the Bronx, New York, on December 22, 1916.
+Gabriele was born in the Bronx, New York City, on December 22, 1916.

 Mystic Comics #8 (March 1942).
 Cover art by Gabriele.

 Writer and artist credits were not routinely given during the Golden Age of Comic Books, making full bibliographies difficult for many of the medium's pioneering creators.
 Al Gabriele's first confirmed credit is as an inker in Blue Bolt Comics #4 (Sept.
 1940), from the publisher Novelty Press.
 Gabriele would continue to work on that character while also freelancing for Fiction House, Harvey Comics (for which drew the debut of the female superhero the Black Cat, in Pocket Comics #1, Aug.
 1941), Prize Comics, and most notably Timely Comics, the 1930s–1940s predecessor of Marvel Comics.
 There Gabriele helped provide art for the hit characters Captain America and Namor the Sub-Mariner, as well as for the popular second-tier characters the Angel and the Destroyer.

 Gabriele's first confirmed work for Timely was both penciling and inking the "Mantor the Magician" feature in The Human Torch #2 (Fall 1940).

 Circa 1941–1942, Gabriele freelanced through the Jerry Iger Studio.